OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 As a next step, manufacturers concerned with OPE generally want to enter this information into some kind of database or analytics system to analyze the data more quickly and efficiently.

 It always comes down to finding the right tool for the right job.
-When applied to the right business and the right problem correctly, both metrics offer benefits to manufacturers.
+When applied to the right business and the right problem correctly, all three metrics offer benefits to manufacturers.

-For example, SensrTrx allows manufacturers to track and visualize both depending on which makes sense for their business.
+For example, SensrTrx allows manufacturers to track and visualize, automatically, OEE, OPE, and TEEP depending on which makes sense for their business.

 The biggest drawback of optimizing around OEE is that the number itself isn’t all that important.
 Often, manufacturing employees will fudge the numbers or run calculations so that they can maintain an industry acceptable OEE number.